ResamkitheDeveloper/docusign-esign-php-laravel/README.md

   "docusign/esign-laravel": "dev-main",
 }
 ```
-### Then run this in terminal while in project folder
+### Then run this in terminal while in project directory
 ```
 composer update docusign/esign-laravel --with-all-dependencies
 ```